-- 7.2.1 The Planning and Transport Strategy Service will take the lead in producing the Local Plan.
+- 7.2.2 The Planning and Transport Strategy Service will take the lead in producing the Local Plan.
 There are 2 dedicated teams working on the Local Plan comprised of 12.9 FTE planning professionals.
-One of the dedicated team also includes additional transport strategy and policy resource. - 7.2.2 Further resources are available within the Planning Service, including the Landscape, Conservation, Highways and Design Group. - 7.2.3 The Service will work collaboratively and also draw on the resources and expertise within wider Council services for example Development Services, Economic Development, and Housing as well as Public Health.
-Other Council services will also contribute as appropriate depending on the nature of the content and approach, including for example education services. - 7.2.4 Where the Council does not have the technical expertise and/or capacity it has employed specialist consultants to provide support.
+One of the dedicated team also includes additional Transport Strategy and policy resource. - 7.2.3 Further resources are available within the Planning Service, including the Landscape, Conservation, Highways and Design Group. - 7.2.4 The Service will work collaboratively and also draw on the resources and expertise within wider Council services for example Development Services, Economic Development, and Housing as well as Public Health.
+Other Council services will also contribute as appropriate depending on the nature of the content and approach, including for example education services. - 7.2.5 Where the Council does not have the technical expertise and/or capacity it has employed specialist consultants to provide support.
 These have normally taken form of self-contained evidence reports.
-The work on the plan also requires input and effective resourcing from wider stakeholders, utility companies and neighbouring planning authorities on infrastructure planning in particular. - 7.2.5 Due to the strategic nature of some aspects of the Local Plan work through to Regulation 19, which includes large-scale masterplanning and cross-over into infrastructure investment priorities, this is likely to require new ways of working and a stronger focus upon project teams and cross-service delivery. - 7.2.6 The Council has made agreed non-recurring funding available through the annual Budget process on an occasional basis.
-This provides non staffing funding for the following types of activity in support of the Local Plan: - preparation of technical evidence and appraisals; - consultation and engagement, and - examination and adoption. - 7.2.7 The Local Plan is supported by a financial plan which profiles the anticipated spend required to support the non staffing elements of the Local Plan.
-The current estimated minimum financial requirement for completion of the Local Plan as set out in this LDS is £1.1m.
-This is profiled as follows:
+The work on the plan also requires input and effective resourcing from wider stakeholders, utility companies and neighbouring planning authorities on infrastructure planning in particular. - 7.2.6 Due to the strategic nature of some aspects of the local plan work through to Regulation 19, which includes large-scale masterplanning and cross-over into infrastructure investment priorities, this is likely to require new ways of working and a stronger focus upon project teams and cross-service delivery. - 7.2.7 The Council has made agreed non-recurring funding available through the annual Budget process on an occasional basis.
+This provides non staffing funding for the following types of activity in support of the Local Plan: - Preparation of technical evidence and appraisals - Consultation and engagement - Examination and adoption - 7.2.8 The Local Plan is supported by a financial plan which profiles the anticipated spend required to support the non staffing elements of the Local Plan. - 7.2.9 The Local Plan has benefited by non-recurring corporate financial support in previous budgets, in order, to progress the work in line with the LDS.
+Other funding opportunities will be explored which could address the pressures where possible.